Beijing

 The rule of the Yuan Dynasty

-During the reign of Kublai Khan (1215-1294), the founder of the Yuan dynasty, Beijing was planned and expanded under the name of Dadu as the capital of the Yuan.
+During the reign of Kublai Khan (1215–1294), the founder of the Yuan Dynasty, Beijing was planned and developed as the capital of the Yuan under the name Dadu or Cambaluc.
 The city was the main residence of the Mongols from 1264 to 1368.
-At that time, the grandson of Genghis Khan was in charge of almost all of East Asia and the first Europeans – including Marco Polo (1254–1324), according to his own statements – came to Beijing via the famous Silk Road.
+At that time, almost all of East Asia was under the control of Genghis Khan's grandson and the first Europeans - among them, according to his own account, Marco Polo (1254–1324) - came to Beijing via the famous Silk Road.

-Development of power under the Ming and Qing dynasties
+Expansion of power under the Ming and Qing dynasties

-Beijing after the Manchu abdication
+Beijing after the Manchus abdicated

 The period since the communists took power

-In January 1949, the Communists took Beijing—nine months before Chiang Kai-shek's flight to Taiwan made final victory a certainty.
+In January 1949, the communists took Beijing - nine months before Chiang Kai-shek's flight to Taiwan made final victory a certainty.
 Following the founding of the People's Republic of China by Mao Zedong on October 1, 1949, the communist government declared Beijing the capital again.

 Population development